-This post is a cute and pitiful attempt at helping people to make a foundation of peace in their minds, through visual representations of certain ideas I regard as beneficial.
+Helping people to make a foundation of peace in their minds, through visual representations of beneficial ideas.

 The Logo Explained